sisl/astra-rl/docs/index.md

 **Adversarial testing** is the process of stress-testing AI systems by trying to find inputs that cause them to behave in harmful or undesirable ways.
 Think of it like security testing for language models - you're trying to discover vulnerabilities before they're exploited in the real world.

 ASTRA-RL automates this process using **reinforcement learning**.
-Instead of manually crafting adversarial prompts, you train an "auditor" model to automatically generate prompts that elicit unsafe responses from your target model.
+Instead of manually crafting adversarial prompts, you train a "tester" model to automatically generate prompts that elicit unsafe responses from your target model.
 This is:

-- **Faster** than manual testing once the auditor is trained
+- **Faster** than manual testing once the tester is trained
 - **More systematic** at finding failure modes
 - **Scalable** to large-scale evaluation